-Police officers in California can set up checkpoints to find drivers who are driving under the influence (DUI).
-Many drivers would prefer to avoid the hassle of a checkpoint, regardless of whether or not they were drinking.
+Police officers in California can set up checkpoints to find drivers who are driving under the influence (DUI) of drugs or alcohol.
+Many drivers would prefer to avoid the hassle of a checkpoint, regardless of whether they were drinking.
 So, are you required to stop at a DUI checkpoint in California?

-You can use this article to review California’s legal regulations on DUI checkpoint usage.
-Find out when and if you need to stop at a checkpoint and review the steps for handling a DUI check with the Simmrin Law Group.
-You can also call us at (310) 997-4688 if you are charged with a DUI after a checkpoint stop.
+In this article, our team reviews California’s legal regulations on DUI checkpoint usage.
+Find out when and if you need to stop at a checkpoint and review the steps for handling a DUI check with Simmrin Law Group.
+You can also call us if you face charges or if the police arrested you for DUI after a checkpoint stop.

 Drivers Can Legally Avoid DUI Checkpoints in California

 You do not legally have to drive up to a DUI checkpoint if you see it in time to take a detour around it in California.
 However, you cannot break any laws to avoid a DUI checkpoint.
 This means that you cannot avoid a checkpoint by, for example: